HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="stylesheet_count.sql"
 ) }}

-Incredibly, this year’s record for the largest number of external stylesheets beat last year’s by nearly a factor of two: 2,368 versus 1,379 in 2020.
-Whoever’s done this, we beg you — combine some files and give your server a rest!
+Incredibly, this year's record for the largest number of external stylesheets beat last year's by nearly a factor of two: 2,368 versus 1,379 in 2020.
+Whoever's done this, we beg you — combine some files and give your server a rest!

 {{ figure_markup(
   caption="The largest number of external stylesheets loaded by a page.",